 The acoustic body of the Sphinx grand piano, the musical heart inside this replica, is the C. Bechstein B 212 model, a professional grand piano of the master class series.
 Its touch and tone qualities fulfil the highest of requirements and enchant anyone that plays the instrument.

-The 24 Karat gold and 1800 hours of production make this one of the most expensive pianos in the world with a cost of $1,200,000.
+The 24 Karat gold and 1800 hours of production make this one of the most expensive pianos in the world with a price tag of $1,2 million dollars.

 9. BOGANY BATPIANO